 - 1½ cups raw cashews

-- ½ cup dairy-free half & half alternative (I use Ripple Vanilla)
+- ½ cup dairy-free half & half alternative, unsweetened creamer, or lite coconut milk (I use Ripple Vanilla)

 - ½ cup honey or agave nectar (for strictly vegan)